JTjester07/Cancer-Combat/README.md

 # Cancer-Combat

-Cancer Combat is a top-down 2D shooter made in two days for Lame Jame 29.
+Cancer Combat is a top-down 2D shooter made in two days for Lame Jame 29 on Itch.io.
 You play as a cell fighting off cancerous tumors that spread and duplicate, threatening your life.

-Cancer Combat was made in Unity and placed directly into GitHub, and is avaliable on my Itch.io page in the "about" section of this repository.
+Cancer Combat was made in Unity and placed directly into GitHub, and is available on my Itch.io page in the "about" section of this repository.

 Cancer Combat was my second game made and my first game jam,